Barista tips and tricks: Latte art

-After spending hours of searching online how to get a job as a barista and writing your barista CV you can start your training.
-The best idea is to consult Barista Training Academy – your best online resource.
+After spending hours of searching online how to get a job as a barista and writing your barista resume you can start your training.
+The best idea is to consult Barista Training Academy – your free online barista training resource.
+We have collected plenty of barista tips and tricks for you.
 Latte art is a great way to decorate your drinks and make them even more appealing for your customers.

 There are plenty of local and world latte art championships.
 And many customers everywhere value beautifully decorated beverages.

 Free pour is the most popular latte art technique to create such common latte art designs as a heart, rosetta, organic flower and tulip.
 Read our barista tips and tricks about latte art.